TribosysLab/MOGP-Framework/README.md

 # Physics-Informed MOGP for HEA Screening

-This repository contains the Jupyter Notebooks and analysis code for the manuscript: **"A multi-output Gaussian process framework for physics-embedded transfer learning in data-scarce high-entropy alloy screening"**.
+This repository contains the Jupyter Notebooks and analysis code for the manuscript: **"A unified multi-output surrogate framework for zero-shot transfer learning to bridge the FEM computational bottleneck"**.

 ## Repository Content